 Up to 5 of the interviewed applicants will be accepted through the EAP.

 Accepted applicants must accept or reject their acceptance within 2 weeks; a matriculation deposit of $250 is required.

-Applicants who accept the offer of admission to UofSC SOM Greenville through the Early Acceptance Program will be approved by UofSC SOM Greenville to submit an AMCAS application as an early assurance applicant to formally enter the system.
+Applicants who accept the offer of admission to UofSCSOMG through the EAP will be approved by the UofSCSOMG to submit an AMCAS application as an early assurance applicant to formally enter the system.
 The AMCAS application fee will be waived.
 AMCAS does not require letters of recommendation in this case but does require an official transcript.

-Applicants who accept the offer of admission to UofSC School of Medicine Greenville through the Early Acceptance Program cannot apply to any other medical schools during the same application cycle; an offer of admission must be formally rejected before applicants will be allowed to apply to other medical schools through AMCAS in the same application cycle.
+Applicants who accept the offer of admission to the UofSCSOMG through the EAP cannot apply to any other medical schools during the same application cycle; an offer of admission must be formally rejected before applicants will be allowed to apply to other medical schools through AMCAS in the same application cycle.

-Students not accepted into the Early Acceptance Program are welcome to reapply to UofSC School of Medicine Greenville as an early decision or regular decision applicant through AMCAS.
+Students not accepted into the EAP are welcome to reapply to the UofSCSOMG as an early decision or regular decision applicant through AMCAS.
 If the application is deemed competitive, the applicant will be required to interview again.

 Steps To Apply

 - Access the application below (either click on the link or copy/paste the link into